Kin-iro Mosaic: Anime

 A 12-episode anime adaptation was produced by Studio Gokumi, with direction by Tensho and character design by Kazuyuki Ueda.
 The series aired in Japan on AT-X between July 6 and September 21, 2013, and was simulcast by Crunchyroll.
 The respective opening and ending themes are "Jumping!!" and "Your Voice", both performed by Rhodanthe* (Asuka Nishi, Manami Tanaka, Risa Taneda, Yumi Uchiyama, and Nao Tōyama).
-The series is licensed in North America by Sentai Filmworks under the title Kinmoza!.
+The series is licensed in North America by Sentai Filmworks under the title Kinmoza!
 A second season, titled Hello!!
 Kin-iro Mosaic, aired between April 5, 2015, and June 21, 2015, once again simulcast by Crunchyroll.
 The respective opening and ending themes are "Yumeiro Parade" (夢色パレード, Dream-colored Parade) and "My Best Friends", both performed by Rhodanthe*.
-As with the first season, the second season has been licensed by Sentai Filmworks under the title Hello!!
-Kinmoza!.
+As with the first season, the second season was licensed by Sentai Filmworks under the title Hello!!
+Kinmoza!
 An original video animation episode, Kin-iro Mosaic: Pretty Days, was released on March 3, 2017.
 Manga Entertainment licensed both seasons for a UK release, and were released by Animatsu Entertainment as a DVD and Blu-ray combo pack on October 9, 2017, and December 18, 2017.
 An anime film was announced in March 2020.
 The film, titled Kin-iro Mosaic: Thank You!!, premiered on August 20, 2021.
 The film is directed by Munenori Nawa and co-animated by Studio Gokumi and AXsiZ, with Yuniko Ayana writing the scripts, Kazuyuki Ueda designing the characters, and Ruka Kawada composing the film's music.
-In 2022 both season were removed from Crunchyroll.
+On August 1, 2020, both seasons were removed from Crunchyroll, along with 76 other titles which were licensed by Sentai Filmworks.
+In 2023, "KINMOZA!
+Pretty Days" and "KINMOZA Thank You!!" were licensed for release on HIDIVE.

+On March 18, 2026, the first season of Kin-iro Mosaic made its debut on the HIDIVE platform, with Comic Book saying that "the platform has yet to announce the streaming date of the sequel."